CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 * `success` (boolean, non-nullable).
 Indicates whether the server-side actions succeeded.
 * `data` (free-form dict with key-value pairs with a value of any type, non-nullable).
 Contains exchange-specific data that is relevant for the client.
 The key-value pairs in the dict may be found in the docstring of the applicable handle method.
 When `success` is `false`, keys that are normally included in this dict may be omitted.
 In general, you should not assume that the data dict contains anything when `success` is `false`.
 * `message` (string, nullable).
 Human-readable free-form message related to the response.
 This may be `null` when there is nothing to report.

+# Handling messages

+When receing a message, the consumer calls the `handle` method on `cyberfusion.RabbitMQHandlers.$exchange_name`.
+In order to avoid putting logic for **all** exchanges in this package, specific packages should add modules for each exchange using [native namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages).